softwaremagico/ThinkMachine/README.md

 ```
 Where `en` is the language to obtain the file (now can be `en`, `es`) and `/path/to/file` must be a valid path where the application has permissions to generate a file.
 If this execution is too complex for you, you can always do a pull request on this project and I will generate it for you.

-You can also convert PDF to PNG automatically if you have [ImageMagick](https://www.imagemagick.org/script/index.php) installed and is at the path.
+You can also convert PDF to PNG automatically if you have ImageMagick installed and is at the path.
 Execute this Maven command:

 ```
 mvn install -Prelease
 ```
-And the PDF will be generated and later converted to PNG.
+And all the possible PDFs will be generated and later converted to PNG.
+Final result is located in the sheet folder.

 ## Notes
 This software has been developed using the [iText library](http://itextpdf.com/) for PDF generation.